dariopellegrini/StorageDone-iOS/README.md

 # StorageDone
-Swift library to make easy using local MongoDB in iOS apps.
+Swift library to make easy using local document-oriented in iOS apps.

 ### Disclaimer
 This library is in development, therefore should not be used in a production context for the moment.
 Thank you.